 Latest book reviews

-☞ Giovanna Guidicini, Triumphal Entries and Festivals in Early Modern Scotland (Brepols, 2020) ~ reviewed by Michael Bath
+☞ G. Guidicini, Triumphal Entries and Festivals in Early Modern Scotland (Brepols, 2020) ~ reviewed by Michael Bath

 Highlights from the JNR archive

-A member of the Radical Open Access Collective, JNR is committed to providing genuinely open access scholarship while upholding rigorous academic standards.
+A member of the Radical Open Access Collective and a founding member of the Network of Book Review Editors, JNR is committed to providing genuinely open access scholarship while upholding rigorous academic standards.
 This means that while all articles in JNR are double-blind peer-reviewed (see Information), authors do not pay to publish with us, and readers do not pay to read or download articles or reviews (no hidden fees, no ‘Gold Standard’ one-off payments).
 Everything we publish is free to access immediately from the date of publication, and is licensed under a Creative Commons Attribution-Non Commercial-No Derivs 3.0 Unported License.

 Stay in touch